-Wolfgang Münchau is a co-founder and director of Eurointelligence.
+Wolfgang Münchau is co-founder and director of Eurointelligence.
 He was a Financial Times columnist from 2003 until 2020 and co-founder and editor-in-chief of Financial Times Deutschland.
-He is the author of several books on financial crises, including the Meltdown Years, and several German-language books, including the award-winning Vorbeben from 2006, in which he predicted the global financial crisis.
+He is the author of several books on financial crises, including the Meltdown Years, and several German-language books including the award-winning Vorbeben from 2006, in which he predicted the global financial crisis.
 He was the recipient of the 2012 SABEW award for best international columnist and the Wincott award for young journalist of the year in 1989.
-A mathematician by training his current interest is political risk.

-Miguel Carrión Álvarez (b.
-1975) is Eurointelligence’s banking and markets analyst since 2012.
-He also writes on macroeconomics, and financial instability.
-He has been a senior risk methodology analyst at a major Eurozone bank where for 7 years he was variously involved with structural balance risk, capital aggregation, and derivatives counterparty credit risk.
-He previously worked as an equity analyst in the hedge fund industry.
-For 3 years he taught financial mathematics at Universidad Complutense.
-He has a PhD in mathematics from the University of California and a degrees in physics and mathematics from Universidad Complutense.
+Miguel Carrión Álvarez is Eurointelligence's Spain, banking and markets analyst, since 2012 and full-time since 2016.
+He also writes on macroeconomics, financial instability, and EU policy.
+He has been a senior risk methodology analyst at a major Eurozone bank, where for 7 years he was variously involved with structural balance risk, capital aggregation, and derivatives counterparty credit risk.
+He previously worked as an equity analyst in…